palladius/palladius.github.io/blog/fotoricc/20220109-snow-in-uetliberg.md

 no_menu_item: true # required only for this example website because of menu construction
 support: [jquery, gallery]
 ---
-blah

-This example shows how to include several galleries into one page.
-Also notice that some captions have been set.
+Today we went to Uetliberg (it was Alessandro idea).
+Seby had a bit of vomitino yesterday (probably the gorgonzola), but this morning he was perfectly fine.

-{% include gallery-layout.html gallery=site.data.galleries.micro-album-cuties id_number=1 %}
+{% include gallery-layout.html gallery=site.data.galleries.20220109-snow-in-uetliberg id_number=1 %}

 [repo for Pasta]: https://github.com/palladius/pasta